martinlangee/meme-generator/README.md

+# Meme Generator

-# A little exercise using React, Axios, Dropzone and Dom-To-Image
+A little exercise using React, Axios, Dropzone and Dom-To-Image

 It loads a random meme image from imageflip.
 You can place two meme lyrics on it and then download a screen shot.